(605) 995-3083 [fax]

 Students have the following rights:

-- Students have the right to exercise their full rights as citizens without interference or fear of Institute disciplinary action.
+- Students have the right to exercise their full rights as citizens without interference or fear of college disciplinary action.

-- Students have the right to be free from discrimination in Institute programs and activities.
+- Students have the right to be free from discrimination in college programs and activities.

 - Policies designed to eliminate discriminatory practices have been instituted.